MichaelPena7/cse15l-lab-reports/index.md

 **3. "-c"**

-"grep -rc [pattern]" is a command that will search through "./written_2" for the pattern, and display the amount of times that aforementioned pattern is seen in that file.
+"grep -rc [pattern]" is a command that will search through "./written_2" for the pattern, and display the amount of times that the aforementioned pattern is seen in that file.
 Here are two examples:

 ![Image](grepex5.png)